Buffalo Soldier tragedy of 1877: Day three

-Just after midnight on July 28, shots being fired woke the men.
+Just after midnight the following day, July 28, the firing of shots woke the men.
 They did a head count and found one of the hunters missing.
 Unknown to them, he had joined the four soldiers headed for water.
 After the alert, the men had a hard time settling down.
-At daybreak, Nolan came to the conclusion that Tafoya was lost, as were the bison hunters.
+At daybreak, Nolan concluded that Tafoya was lost, as were the hunters.
 He may have discussed this with Cooper, but that is not documented.
-Because of the exhausted men, Nolan himself repacked the remaining mules, deciding what was needed and what could be left.
-They made some 15 mi before Nolan called a halt.
+Because of the men's exhaustion, Nolan himself repacked the remaining mules, deciding what was needed and what could be left.
+They covered some 15 mi before he called a halt.

-Nolan figured they had missed Silver Lake, so they had no choice but to set a compass course back to Double Lakes.
-No sign was found of the men sent out for water.
-Nolan figured his position some 55 mi northwest of Double Lakes.
-He knew for a fact that water was there.
-Now, the Comanche were forgotten and the primary struggle was for survival.
-The hunters disagreed, and the expedition began to break up.
-Nolan argued the best course was to stay together.
-The hunters strode off then went their different ways focusing on their own goals for survival.
-The hunters still had two quart bottles of "high-proof brandy", which they divided among themselves and went their ways.
+Nolan figured they had missed Silver Lake and so had no choice but to set a compass course back to Double Lakes.
+No sign was found of the men sent out for water, however.
+He figured his position to be some 55 mi northwest of Double Lakes, where he knew for a fact that water could be found.

-Not all the soldiers agreed to stay together.
-They began grumbling and thinking that it was going to be every man for himself, as the bison hunters described it.
+At this point, the Comanche were forgotten and the primary struggle was for survival.
+But the hunters disagreed, and the expedition began to break up.
+As the hunters described it, they began to grumble and think it was going to be every man for himself.
+Although Nolan argued the best course was to stay together, the hunters strode off, then went separate ways focusing on their own survival goals.
 Two men fell behind and were lost to Nolan.
-Through the pounding heat and endless march, men began to fall.
-Nolan continued to assign the strongest with the weakest.
-The desire for water stood above all else, as Nolan headed southeast toward where he knew water was.
+Through the pounding heat and endless march, men began to fall and Nolan continued to assign the strongest to the weakest.

+The desire for water stood above all else as Nolan headed southeast toward where he knew water was.
 Troopers now collected their own urine and that of their horses to drink.
 Nolan issued sugar for the combination.
-While urine is generally sterile, it has a high content of electrolytes, which only increased their dehydration and thirst.
-Just before sunset, Nolan called a halt.
-He wrote that his men were "completely exhausted".
-Cooper later wrote, "their tongues and throats were swollen, and they were unable to even swallow their saliva - in fact they had no saliva to swallow."
+Whereas urine is generally sterile, it has a high concentration of electrolytes, which only exacerbates dehydration and thirst.
+Just before sunset, Nolan called a halt, believing his men were "completely exhausted."
+Cooper later wrote that "their tongues and throats were swollen, and they were unable to even swallow their saliva - in fact they had no saliva to swallow."
 Even sugar poured into their mouths failed to dissolve.